pupattan/django-razorpay/README.md

            "secret_key": "Vo9OgyOw1FqGufiqhlWu4Fy32kl",
            "currency": "inr"
        },
-       "RAZORPAY_ENABLE_CONVENIENCE_FEE": True # You charge a convenience fee to your customer.
+        "RAZORPAY_ENABLE_CONVENIENCE_FEE": True,     # You charge a convenience fee to your customer.
-    }
+        "USE_PAYMENT_LINK": True                     # If enabled it will create payment link, will not use checkout page }

     from django.contrib.messages import constants as messages